 I took the old cover apart at the seams, laid out the parts on the new canvas, and traced around them with a soapstone pencil, also from SailRite.
 I cut the parts out with scissors but later, when I made the cabin cushion covers, I discovered how much better a hotknife works for cutting synthetic marine canvas like Sunbrella.
 Instead of the edges unravelling, they fuse solid.
-That not only makes them easier to work with and prevents getting pieces of thread all over the house, but it also ensures that they won’t come loose after years of use and abuse.
+That not only makes them easier to work with and prevents getting pieces of thread everywhere, it also ensures that they won’t come loose after years of use and abuse.
 Rather than buy an expensive industrial hotknife, I made my own hotknife solution.

-The rest of this project was simply sewing it together like the old cover and installing the twist fasteners and the end tie.
+The rest of this project was simply sewing it together the same as the old cover and installing the twist fasteners and the end tie.
 SailRite has plenty of how-to videos on all of the necessary steps including a video on making a mainsail cover from start to finish using one of their kits.
 If you don’t have an old cover to use as a pattern, I recommend a kit.
 I purchased one for a foredeck sail bag.

 The only other thing you will need is practice at making long, straight, consistent seams and sewing around corners through numerous layers of canvas.
 A magnetic sewing guide really helps out.
-Rather than buy one, I made my own out of a scrap of hardwood and a couple rare earth magnets.
+Rather than buy one, I made my own out of a scrap of hardwood and a couple of rare earth magnets.
 I also highly recommend using Seamstick to hold the pieces together as you sew.
 It helps a lot too.

 The mainsail cover project only took a leisurely evening to make and it turned out great.
 It’s tough, too.
 Mine was put to an extreme test during the freak storm that heavily damaged Summer Dance.
 The mainsail cover came through with no significant damage and it protected our mainsail from certain destruction.